peteraellig/speechtimer/README.md

 Flask + Flask SocketIO backend in Python
 – Serves both the public timer page and the secured admin panel
-– Handles real time events (start, stop, reset, adjust time, and custom messages) via WebSockets
+– Handles real time events (start, stop, reset, adjust time, and custom messages) via WebSockets – can run multiple times, just adapt the roomname und the port adress in app.py and copy it to app2.py/app3.py

 **HTML/CSS/JS Frontend**
+start your server with python app.py
+Start your output and controls with 192.168.1.210:55055 this shows the speechtimer and 192.168.1.210:55055/admin shows the control (IP and Port Numbers are examples only)
+start your second timer with python app2.py
+Start your SECOND output and controls with 192.168.1.210:55056 this shows the speechtimer and 192.168.1.210:55056/admin shows the control (IP and Port Numbers are examples only)

 – Admin Panel (admin.html): select preset times, set custom seconds/minutes, start/stop/reset, adjust on the fly, toggle overtime, show/hide clock, send fullscreen text or images, and play/stop sound cues
 – Timer Display (speechtimer.html): full screen countdown with red warning when time’s up, custom “stop speech” messages, blank screen mode, image or text overlays, and optional clock in the corner

 **Key Features**